zkamvar/test-fictional-octo-disco/README.md

 only way we could maintain a workflow this simple is if we deployed to a site owned by this repo (e.g. an AWS S3 bucket or Netlify), but that means extra maintenance work for us and lack of customisable domains for the users (without significant effort).
-Below are two potential solutions.
+Below are two potential solutions (note that I removed the "knows ID and private key" edge, but that is implied in the other diagrams).

 ### Solution 1: No workflow in repo, but App writes to `gh-pages`